A convertible car seat is a type that comes with several nesting parts, made to be taken out or changed over time.

 The backless booster configuration can be used until the child reaches 120 pounds.
 However, many children will be old enough to sit without a booster seat before reaching that point.

-What Should You Look Out For When Shopping?
+What Should You Look For In A Convertible Car Seat

 When buying a convertible car seat, there are many things to consider.
 Firstly, you’ll want to narrow down which features you want in your car seat.
 You might add or subtract elements based on the size of your budget, as well.
 As with any consumer product, you will often get more when you spend more.